 Dr. Parul Grover has completed her PhD from Punjabi University, Patiala, India.
 She is Assistant Professor at KIET School of Pharmacy, KIET Institute, Ghaziabad.
 She has published 1 patent, 2 books, 1 book chapter and have more than 20 papers in reputed journals.

 Hiroshi Tomoda graduated from the University of Tokyo, Japan and obtained a PhD degree from the same.
 After that, he has worked for Kitasato Institute and Kitasato University.
 During the employment, he had an experience to work as a postdoctoral fellow at the Johns Hopkins University, USA.
 He became a professor of Kitasato Institute for Life Sciences, Kitasato University in 2000, then moved to Graduate School of Pharmaceutical Sciences, Kitasato University in 2005.
-He has discovered a number of bioactive compounds from microorganisms and published more than 300 papers in international journals.
-He has been serving as an editorial board member of J. Antibiotics.
+He has discovered a number of bioactive compounds from microorganisms and published more than 320 papers and 24 reviews in international journals.
+He has been serving as an editorial board member of J. Antibiotics and Marine Biotechnology.